Variables - buckets of fun

-We can call our variables anything we like but it makes our lives easier if we give them sensible English names or common abbreviations.
+Although we can call our variables anything we like, it makes our lives easier if we give them sensible English names or common abbreviations.

 Variables are like little buckets in which we can store any information we like.
 Let’s pop a string in one, and then pop it out in an alert box.